turtlethumbs/better-me/README.md

 ### Prerequisites

-Install Ollama and use inference model as llama3.2
+Install Ollama and pull model as llama3.2 or the model you want to use!

 1) CD into 'coach' directory.
 2) Make venv `python -m venv .venv`